Who’s who in strata

 A strata manager keeps everything running

-A strata manager is delegated the most authority and unlike the others, they have the power to enforce the by-laws.
+A strata manager is delegated the most authority and unlike the others, they have the power to enforce by-laws and have access to owners corporation funds.

 They are paid to keep everything in your strata running smoothly, and to help the owners corporation fulfil all their legal obligations, such as: